Coalition Provisional Authority Order 2: UK input

 Several British generals later said that they raised concern about the disbandment and were personally against it, though Bremer responded that no UK officials voiced concerns in their meetings and that they regarded the effective demobilization of the Iraqi military as a "fait accompli".
 These claims were disputed by senior British officers.
 A 2004 report in The Guardian cited senior UK military and intelligence sources saying that British Admiral Michael Boyce told his commanders to negotiate with senior Iraqi Army and Republican Guard officers to switch sides and operate under UK guidance to uphold law and order, but that CPA orders 1 and 2 effectively destroyed any chance to regroup the Iraqi forces for such a plan.

 Aftermath

+CPA Order 2 led to protests and rioting from former Iraqi soldiers with some threatening attacks on coalition forces if their demands were not met.
+At a protest in Baghdad on June 18th, 2003, two former Iraqi soldiers were shot dead by US soldiers as they were allegedly throwing rocks.
+In response to the protests Bremer disparaged the demands of the former Iraqi soldiers saying "they were thrown out of work by something called the freedom of Iraq".

+On June 15th, 2003, Bremer sent Donald Rumsfeld a memo with the title "should we pay the ex-military?".
+It stated "we have been studying the problems the disbanded Iraqi armed forces pose to force protection, general security, and law and order.
+When we dissolved the MOD and the old armed forces, we dismissed their employees.
+That has left some 230,000 officers and NCO's unemployed, some of whom have been protesting their not having been paid.
+This discontent among a respected group with training in weapons and with networks of contacts and loyalties presents a significant security threat".

 On 13 September Bremer amended the order through CPA order number 34, which stated that the Board of Supreme Audit was no longer to be considered a dissolved entity and should continue operations.

+In 2004, Iraq's interim president Ghazi Al Yawer blamed the deteriorating security situation in the country on the disbanding of the Iraqi military, saying that "We blame the United States 100 percent for the security in Iraq, they occupied the country, disbanded the security agencies and for 10 months left Iraq's borders open for anyone to come in without a visa or even a passport."